March 14, 1945

 Like

-14. Sharon Shipman Dietrich says:
+14. Sharon Shipman Dietrich's avatar Sharon Shipman Dietrich says:

 Waist gunner Shipman was my uncle.
 My Dad would like to know if Francis Nix is still alive.
 We had just found a letter that he had written to my Grandmother in Aug 1945.